gokulcm09/SPSTT/README.md

 table in mandapam
 3 Book shd change to Check,
-4 Apply mandapam design to all, also chithralayam,
-5 img compress on process
+4 Apply mandapam design to all, also chithralayam, important 5 img compress on process
-6 Home page buttons shd be edit,
 7 footer edit,
 8 Mobile view img edit and menu bar,
 9 Adrees on contact page shd be fix